mbryant2025/Littlearn/littlearn-embedded/docker/README.md

 ## About

-This directory contains the Dockerfiles for the embedded systems.
+This directory contains the Dockerfile for the embedded systems.
 It is mainly used building and testing the interpreter.
-The below commands should be run from the `docker` folder from which the `dockerfile` is located.
+The below commands should be run from the `docker` folder from which the `Dockerfile` is located.

 ## Building